mossuchida/byuicloud/README.md

 ```
 - Open couple incognito windows or 2 different browsers then access the app
   - Check for the host name and count number

-Note:
-- EKS Load Balancer uses Round robin : Each click gets the pod randomly
-- Openshift routes uses Sticky Session : each browser is routed to the same pod

 ## (Optional) Deploy the app in OpenShift